 Being publishers ourselves, we have dealt with this issue in the past and have developed an Ad Optimization System to help optimize our ad inventory.

 Determining which ad unit will produce the highest yield requires a great deal of data.
-With around 1 billion ad impressions served each month, this system allows us to analyse a great deal of traffic profiles and demand partners under different circumstances.
+With around 1 billion ad impressions served each month, this system allows us to analyze a great deal of traffic profiles and demand partners under different circumstances.
 Using our proprietary multi-variant testing allows us to create a profile of different publishers’ site traffic.
 This model evolves over time, further improving ad performance.

 Our Ad Optimization System puts publishers in control by speeding up their ad deployment, decreasing loss, and increasing yield, all without having to manually adjust their ad stack.